-Banking industry in Indonesia has developed significantly over time.
-In the beginning of 1980, there were no clear laws governing banking.
-Onlt are the state banks allowed to extend their loans, which is called Bank Indonesia Liquidity Credit (KLBI).
-The banking development before 1990 was a legal certainty regarding the banking system that had begun in Law No.7 of 1992.
-It was a public trust in the banks that began to increase It had arisen or established private banks and formed a bank health assessment system.
-After 1990, the banks' performance in Indonesia declined due to the number of bad loans, the bank's liquidity was getting lower and regulations regarding the bank's soundness.
-They found it difficult to implement it.
-The most prominent thing was the capital adequacy of banks.
-To correct the weaknesses that occur in the banks' performance in Indonesia, an API (Indonesian Banking Architecture) was established beginning in January 9, 2004 (Prasanjaya & Ramantha, 2013).
+In Indonesia, banking industry has developed significantly over the past time.
+Early in 1980, there was no clear law governing the banking industry.
+Only the state banks were allowed to extend their loan called Bank Indonesia Liquidity Credit (KLBI).
+In addition, the bank industry development before 1990 was legal when regarding the banking system that was effective in Law No.7 of 1992.
+It was a public trust in the banks that began to develop.
+Finally, this trust had established private banks.
+In that system, they also established a bank health assessment system.
+However, after 1990, the banks' performance in Indonesia declined due to a number of bad loans, in which their liquidity was getting lower and lower.
+Therefore, they need regulation regarding the bank's soundness.
+Also, they found difficulty to implement the system they have established.
+The most prominent factor with that system was the bank's capital adequacy.
+Finally, in order to improve the weaknesses that occur in the banks' performance in Indonesia, an API (Indonesian Banking Architecture) was established beginning in January 9, 2004 (Prasanjaya & Ramantha, 2013).